drkz4ck/Xenoblade-2-Balance-Mod-/README.md

   - An attempt to make many rare blades relevant and competitive in the main campaign and in the post-game
 - **Weapon Improvements;** For details, check the [Weapon Section](https://github.com/drkz4ck/Xenoblade-2-Balance-Mod-/blob/main/WeaponDetails.md)
 - **Driver Balancing**
-  - [ ] Nia Affinity Skill: Hard Hitter
+  - [ ] Nia Affinity Skill: Hard Hitter https://xenoblade.github.io/xb2/bdat/common/BTL_Skill_Dr.html#35
-    - Effect change: +20% Break Duration > +20% Topple Duration
+    - Effect change: +20% Break Duration > +15% Topple Duration (1271, 1334)
-  - [ ] Nia Affinity Skill: Chance Recovery
+  - [ ] Nia Affinity Skill: Chance Recovery https://xenoblade.github.io/xb2/bdat/common/BTL_Skill_Dr_Table02.html#16
-    - Replaced with Critical Pro: +10% critical damage
+    - Replaced with Critical Pro(154): +10% critical damage

 - [ ] **Blade pull chances normalized accross all 5 Groups**
 - [ ] **Blade pull chance are less insane**; I'm looking at you, Kos-Mos!
 But the more broken a blade is, the harder it is to pull